-Section 44 reports were received within the time specified in the warrant for all the warrants which were issued during this reporting period.
-This represents a significant improvement in timeliness when compared with previous reporting periods.
+Section 44 reports were generally received within the time specified in the warrant for all the warrants which were issued during this reporting period.
+This once again is a significant improvement in timeliness which has now been increasingly sustained over several reporting periods.
+The previous report noted 33 instances of delays.
+In this reporting period four (4) reports were delayed: SD15/0445, SD15/0459, SD15/512 and SD15/0547.